alvr-org/ALVR/wiki/Linux-Troubleshooting.md

 Try using a launcher or portable .tar.gz release from the Releases page.

-## Artifacting, no SteamVR Overlay or graphical glitches in streaming view
+## Segfault, Artifacting, no SteamVR Overlay or graphical glitches in streaming view

 Could be related to AMD amdvlk or amdgpu-pro driver being present on your system.